-This site is designed to offer a cross-disciplinary forum for contemporary feminist thought in the area of sexual violence against women and girls, asylum, voice and representation.
+This site is designed to offer a cross-disciplinary forum for contemporary feminist thought in the area of violence against women and girls, asylum, voice and representation.

 Funded by the British Academy/ Leverhulme Trust, the project aims to explore the contributions the arts and humanities may make to address institutional failures in the area of sexual violence against women and girls, with a specific focus on asylum, translation, voice and testimony.
-Three interdisciplinary workshops will bring together academics, practitioners, politicians, campaigners and writers.
-The objective is to open up avenues of expression for women when relaying their testimonies and the impact of sexual violence, and to provide feminist representation that moves beyond the parameters of legal expression.
+Two interdisciplinary workshops will bring together academics, practitioners, politicians, campaigners and writers.
+The objective is to open up avenues of expression for women when relaying their testimonies and the impact of violence, and to provide feminist representation that moves beyond the parameters of legal expression.
 Adopting an interdisciplinary methodology, participants will examine case studies of asylum seekers’ testimonies as a means to reveal the issues of translation women meet when voicing their narratives.
 The project will shed light on specific issues women seeking asylum who have experienced sexual violence encounter when telling their stories.
 These findings will inform academics, policy makers, and writers who will address these issues in issues in scholarly and creative works.
 The project is led by Dr Georgina Colby (University of Westminster) in collaboration with Professor Jane Freedman (Université Paris 8) and Debora Singer MBE (Asylum Aid).